 - ICT research programs at Hasselt University’s Expertise Center for Digital Media (EDM).

-Companies with or deciding to set up their activities or headquarters in Flanders can reap the rewards of:
+When deciding to establish activities or headquarters in Flanders, your digital business can reap the rewards of:

-- innovation income deduction – up to 85% of a firm’s net earnings from innovation is tax exempt.
+- the innovation income deduction – up to 85% of a company’s net innovation income can be exempt from corporate tax.

 - the R&D investment deduction – 13.5% of the investment value (at once) or 20.5% of the annual depreciation (staggered).